technoavengers/swift_training/Lab3/Lab3_NodePort_Expose_FlaskApp.md

 In this lab, you:

 - Exposed your Flask app using a NodePort on port 30000
-- Retrieved Minikube IP to access the service externally
 - Used `kubectl port-forward` for local access
-- Verified that the application is accessible via browser
+- Verified that the application is accessible via service

 ---

-🎉 **Congratulations**, your service is now exposed and accessible!
+🎉 **Congratulations**, you have completed this lab
 ✨ **END OF LAB** ✨